Every Living Thing Is Designed To Be Adaptable

 About Tara Ruttley

-Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Science Communicator • Routine Explorer •
+Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Science Communicator • Astronaut Finalist

-Tara is also a neuroscientist and knows that the brain literally changes when we have a new experience.
+Tara has spent her career at NASA in Human Exploration, where adaptability is everything.
+She is also a neuroscientist and knows that the brain literally changes for the better when we have a new experience.
 We live in a limitless universe with seven different continents, nearly 200 different countries, more than 7 billion people, thousands of cultures, and hundreds of thousands of unique experiences, but mostly we stick to our daily routines.
-Yet even tiny new experiences can make us better able to adapt to change, overcome fear and adversity, and improve creativity.
-Why not try something new?
+Yet even the tiniest bit of exploration (even in our own offices!) can make us better able to adapt to change, overcome fear and adversity, and improve creativity.

 Tara enjoys meeting new people and learning new things, and she’s had over a decade of experience in media appearances giving light-hearted, informative, and inspirational keynotes to audiences ranging from undergraduates to career scientists and corporate professionals.